smileart/sanigate/README.md

 >
 > ℹ️ **DISCLAIMER**: The tool requires [OpenAI API key](https://platform.openai.com/account/api-keys) to function.
 Depending on the size of the script being audited, the number of calls may vary.
 While this tool is free to use, usage may incur [charges from OpenAI](https://platform.openai.com/account/usage).
 >
-> 🦠 **Name**: The name comes from **Sanitiz**(**-er**/**-ing**/**-isation**) Gate (aka sani-gate, Disinfection Tunnel, Sanitation Disinfection Gate, Sanitization Booth, Decontamination Chamber, Sterilization Gateway, Cleanroom Air Shower) which are disinfection chambers which typically use a combination of UV-C light and/or misting with a disinfectant solution to eliminate bacteria and viruses on surfaces and clothing.
+> 🦠 **Name**: The name comes from **Sanitiz**(**-er**/**-ing**/**-isation**) Gate (aka sani-gate, Disinfection Tunnel, Sanitation Disinfection Gate, Sanitisation Booth, Decontamination Chamber, Sterilisation Gateway, Cleanroom Air Shower) which are disinfection chambers which typically use a combination of UV-C light and/or misting with a disinfectant solution to eliminate bacteria and viruses on surfaces and clothing.
 >
 > [![CodeFactor](https://www.codefactor.io/repository/github/smileart/sanigate/badge)](https://www.codefactor.io/repository/github/smileart/sanigate) [![Go Report Card](https://goreportcard.com/badge/github.com/smileart/sanigate)](https://goreportcard.com/report/github.com/smileart/sanigate)

 ## ❓Why

 It's a known[[1](https://security.stackexchange.com/questions/213401/is-curl-something-sudo-bash-a-reasonably-safe-installation-method)][[2](https://news.ycombinator.com/item?id=10277470)] security issue to run random shell scripts downloaded from the internet.
 This topic sparks a great deal of debate, with various pros and cons, comparisons of package managers, discussions on GitHub issues, and threads on Reddit.
 See: 🗨️ Opinions & Links section

 <p align="center">